 As I had said before, removal of noise causes some loss of details too.
 Sharpening can be applied to cover some of the loss.
 Make sure not to overdo the sharpening.
 Sometimes when the sharpening is not applied properly, it will end up increasing the noise which you had initially reduced.
 Do check this out for proper way of sharpening the image – Sharpening

 Adding Grains (Many consider this opposite of noise reduction or simply ‘nostalgic madness’)

 Addition of artifacts to replicate film grain is called ‘addition of noise’.
 This is what makes the whole thing confusing.
 For clarity sake, this should have been called ‘grain’ everywhere but then not all programmers are photographers.

 Addition of grain makes the image look sharper.
 Grains also add a character to the photograph.
 This may have been a left-over in our subconscious since the film days but it does make the photographs look more pleasing.
 Another word of cautions – if you are planning to submit your pictures to stock-image sites, keep the addition of grains low.
 Their algorithms can sometimes reject a photograph on technical grounds disregarding the overall artistic impact the grain would have had.

 For some more pointers on post-processing – Post Processing RAW.
 This link also contains a photograph that I had shot at 4000 ISO after noise reduction.

 (A confession – I rarely click photographs at very high ISOs.
-I do not enjoy sitting long hours, post-processing.
+Most of my images are clicked at around the native ISO of my camera with mild ETTR.
+I do not enjoy sitting long hours, doing extensive post-processing.
 Inserted the photograph here to add color to the article.)